Tenderness is critical to the meat-eating experience. Nobody enjoys sinking their teeth into a tough steak.

 Tenderness is a heritable trait, and it is one that is heavily influenced by breed.
 Cattle breeds with the gene for double-muscling, such as the Belgian Blue, are extremely tender.
 At the other end of the spectrum, zebu breeds such as the Brahman tend to be on the tough side.
 Between the two extremes lie British breeds such as the Angus.

 But there is typically some variation within each breed for the tenderness trait.
 Those seeking to improve the shear force test results of their cattle will do well to seek out bulls with bred-in tenderness genes.
 A sire’s genetic potential for tenderness can be determined through progeny testing.
-In the Brahman and Simmental breeds, a shear force EPD can also be used.
+With the Brahman and Simmental breeds, cattlemen can refer to the shear force EPD.

 Management Factors Affecting Tenderness